SleeplessByte/media-types-ruby/README.md

     FIXTURE

     assert_pass '{"foo": 42}'
-    # Any also means none, there are no required keys
+    # "Any" means there are no required keys, so having no keys should also pass
     assert_pass '{}'

-    # Expects any value to be a Numeric, not a Hash
+    # Using "Any" this MediaType doesn't care what key names you use,
+    # but, it does care that those keys point to a Numeric value,
+    # as indicated by "Numeric" at the top of the block

     assert_fail <<-FIXTURE
     { "foo": { "bar": "string" } }
     FIXTURE

-    # Expects any value to be Numeric, not a Hash
     assert_fail '{"foo": {}}'
-    # Expects any value to be Numeric, not a NilClass
     assert_fail '{"foo": null}'
-    # Expects any value to be Numeric, not Array
     assert_fail '{"foo": [42]}'
+  end
+end

+class MyMediaTest < Minitest::Test
+  include MediaTypes::Assertions

+  def test_mediatype_specification
+    assert_mediatype MyMedia
   end
 end